Movies and Hellenismos

 HOME GLOSSARY RESOURCE ART LOGOS CONTACT

-FAMOUS PLAYS AND STORIES FROM ANTIQUITY from GREEK CINEMA:
+FAMOUS ANCIENT PLAYS AND STORIES from GREEK CINEMA:

-Every one of the movies listed below is superb and it is obvious that an effort was made to be truer to the original plays and present ancient Greece honestly.
-Antigone, Electra, Iphigenia, and The Trojan Woman include the great Greek actress Irene Papas.
-Iphigenia stars the magnificent Costas Kazakos as Agamemnon.
+Each of the movies listed below is superb and it is obvious that an effort was made to be more true to the original plays and present ancient Greece honestly.

 Antigone (Sophocles) - Wikipedia, the free encyclopedia